 - 4. Configure the Window gets destroyed trigger. - a.
 Select Start State from the Properties pane > Form Editor tab > Next state id drop-down list.

-This setting indicates that when the credentials are saved, the AccessProfile does not have to be activated unless the application returns to its initial state, or unless the user logs out of the application.
+This setting indicates that when the credentials are saved, the AccessProfile is not activated unless the application returns to its initial state, or unless the user logs out of the application.

 b.
 Capture the Login window signature.